 - Regularly check the fans for any sign of bearing failure or foreign objects.
 This is usually a noisy problem and easy to track down.

 - Look for bulging or leaking capacitors.
-Having either of these means you should shut down the drive immediately and get it repaired or risk a cascade of component damage.
+Having either of these means you should shut down the drive immediately and get it repaired !
+The risk is an expensive cascade of component damage.

-Moisture/Condensation – a common problem in many plants.
+A common problem in many plants.
 Excess moisture can cause corrosion damaging the circuit boards in your electronics.
 A VFD that operates 24/7 usually creates enough heat from the heatsink to prevent internal condensation.
 If you run yours less often, you will need to take steps to prevent condensation.
-What can you do?
+What can you do about this?

 - Dehumidifiers can help but make sure they are not dripping near electronic equipment.
 There are many dehumidifier choices so get help making the best choice for your environment.